rubymonsters/ruby-for-beginners/source/03-learning_to_program/02-dont_believe.md

 On top of all this, there's also the problem that the tools we use, over time, become more and more optimized for advanced users.
-New features are being added that make our day to day work easier, and over the years, up-to-date documentation and tutorials will focus on these features.
+New features are being added that make our day-to-day work easier, and over the years, up-to-date documentation and tutorials will focus on these features.

 While that's great for advanced users, it's sometimes bad for beginners, as you